 Another troublesome topic was the possibility of missing a serious disease because of attributing symptoms to anxiety.
-Both patients and doctors worried about this.
+Both patients and physicians worried about this.

 When patients present frequently with... symptoms that don't really fit a specific diagnosis... that can lead me to wonder if maybe I've missed something.
-(Doctor 2)
+(Physician 2)

-One doctor acknowledged that the concern over missing something serious and the patient's inability to be reassured were mutually reinforcing.
+One physician acknowledged that the concern over missing something serious and the patient's inability to be reassured were mutually reinforcing.

 I find the patients who cannot be reassured very challenging because they tie into my own anxiety about missing things, and I feel that at the end of the visit often neither of us is satisfied.
-(Doctor 1)
+(Physician 1)

-Another troublesome topic was the possible role of psychological factors and stress contributing to physical symptoms.
-Some patients made no connection between current and past life stressors and their current symptoms.
+Another troublesome topic was the possible role of psychological factors and stress contributing to symptoms.

+Some patients resist their physician making a connection between current and past life stressors and their current symptoms.

 I usually know that there are psychosocial roots for their ongoing health anxiety.
 I try to explore those areas and often I'm met with resistance.
-(Doctor 1)
+(Physician 1)